xpack/cli-start-options-ts/README.md

 # cli-start-options-js

-Classes to implement a command line Node.js application
+Classes to implement a command line Node.js application.

-TBD

 ## Tests

-The tests will use the `[node-tap](http://www.node-tap.org)` framework ('A Test-Anything-Protocol library for Node.js', written by Isaac Schlueter).
+The tests will use the [`node-tap`](http://www.node-tap.org) framework ('A Test-Anything-Protocol library for Node.js', written by Isaac Schlueter).

 ## Style guide